RhetTbull/exif2findertags/README.md

 exiftool must be installed as it is used to read the metadata from media files.
 See https://exiftool.org/ to download and install exiftool.

+** Extended Attributes **

+The '-xattr-template' option writes additional metadata to extended attributes in the file.
+These option will only work if the destination filesystem supports extended attributes (most do).
+Unlike EXIF metadata, extended attributes do not modify the actual file.

+Note: Most cloud storage services do not synch extended attributes.
+Dropbox does sync  them and any changes to a file's extended attributes will cause Dropbox to re-sync the files.

+The following attributes may be used with '--xattr-template':

+authors        The author, or authors, of the contents of the file.
+A list of
+               strings. (com.apple.metadata:kMDItemAuthors)
+comment        A comment related to the file.
+This differs from the Finder
+               comment, kMDItemFinderComment.
+A string.
+               (com.apple.metadata:kMDItemComment)
+copyright      The copyright owner of the file contents.
+A string.
+               (com.apple.metadata:kMDItemCopyright)
+creator        Application used to create the document content (for example
+               “Word”, “Pages”, and so on).
+A string.
+               (com.apple.metadata:kMDItemCreator)
+description    A description of the content of the resource.
+The description
+               may include an abstract, table of contents, reference to a graphical representation of content or a free-text account of the content.
+A string. (com.apple.metadata:kMDItemDescription) findercomment  Finder comments for this file.
+A string.
+               (com.apple.metadata:kMDItemFinderComment)
+headline       A publishable entry providing a synopsis of the contents of the
+               file.
+A string. (com.apple.metadata:kMDItemHeadline) keywords       Keywords associated with this file.
+For example, “Birthday”, “Important”, etc. This differs from Finder tags (_kMDItemUserTags) which are keywords/tags shown in the Finder and searchable in Spotlight using "tag:tag_name".
+A list of strings. (com.apple.metadata:kMDItemKeywords) participants   The list of people who are visible in an image or movie or written about in a document.
+A list of strings.
+               (com.apple.metadata:kMDItemParticipants)
+projects       The list of projects that this file is part of.
+For example, if
+               you were working on a movie all of the files could be marked as belonging to the project “My Movie”.
+A list of strings.
+               (com.apple.metadata:kMDItemProjects)
+rating         User rating of this item.
+For example, the stars rating of an
+               iTunes track.
+An integer. (com.apple.metadata:kMDItemStarRating) subject        Subject of the this item.
+A string.
+               (com.apple.metadata:kMDItemSubject)
+title          The title of the file.
+For example, this could be the title of a
+               document, the name of a song, or the subject of an email message.
+A string. (com.apple.metadata:kMDItemTitle) version        The version number of this file.
+A string.
+               (com.apple.metadata:kMDItemVersion)

+For additional information on extended attributes see: https://developer.apple. com/documentation/coreservices/file_metadata/mditem/common_metadata_attribute_k eys

 ** Template System **